B1sounours/Texture-Creator/README.md

 ## Installation

-Download or clone the repository and copie the files into your Asset folder.
-The tool is then found under Window->TextureCreator.
+[Download](https://github.com/Staross/Texture-Creator/archive/master.zip) or clone the repository and copie the files into your Asset folder.
+The tool is then found under `Window->TextureCreator`.

 ## Usage